 Over the summer, a newly-established young people’s group has been meeting weekly at Old Manor Park Library, developing a programme of public talks, events, screenings and oral history training sessions that begin to situate their own insights and experiences of racism and activism in the context of this history.

-Their responses to this are now on display at an exhibition curated by the group at Old Manor Park Library.
-The exhibition is open every Saturday and Sunday in November, 10am-4pm.
+Their responses to this were featured in an exhibition curated by the group at Old Manor Park Library.
+The exhibition ran throughout November 2019.

-Alongside this, we have commissioned award-winning filmmaker Ayo Akingbade to make a new documentary inspired by the history of activism in Newham which is on display at the exhibition.
+Alongside this, we have commissioned award-winning filmmaker Ayo Akingbade to make a new documentary inspired by the history of activism in Newham.
 Watch an excerpt here:Supported by The National Lottery Heritage Fund